Complutum: History

 The town grew up at a favourable site near the junction of several communication routes and near natural resources, such as the Henares river and the arable meadows around it.

 It was a town of the Celtiberian Carpetani tribe in the 3rd and 2nd centuries BC whose hill fort (oppidum) occupied the Viso Hill nearby on the far side of the Henares river at a defensive position.

-After the Roman conquest in the first century BC there was a first, unsuccesstul city proiect on the same site but soon afterwards the citizens themselves chose to build a new city in the fertile valley of the Henares.
+After the Roman conquest in the first century BC there was a first, unsuccessful city project on the same site but soon afterwards the citizens themselves chose to build a new city in the fertile valley of the Henares.
 This major project was in two stages, first under Augustus and then under Claudius (around 50 AD).
 In 74 AD Vespasian gave the city the status of municipium.
 It became the main urban centre and capital of a vast political territory, covering most of the current region of Madrid and Guadalajara.

 The city was greatly enhanced in the 3rd century, despite the crisis that the empire experienced from then until its fall in the 5th.

-During the Diocletian persecutions (r.284-305) two young brothers (Justus was 13 years old, Pastor less than 9) were killed as Christian martyrs and are today the patron saints of Alcalá.
+During the Diocletian persecutions (r.
+284–305) two young brothers (Justus was 13 years old, Pastor less than 9) were killed as Christian martyrs and are today the patron saints of Alcalá.

+During the Visigothic period, an important road ran south from Complutum to the Mediterranean and north to Gaul.

 The absence of archaeological legislation in the 19th century led to many objects being taken and sold.
 About half of Complutum was destroyed between 1970 and 1974 with the construction of the Reyes Católicos suburb.

 In 1985 the Spanish Historical Heritage Law was approved, and the first scientific and regulated campaigns were carried out between 1985 and 1990, and again in 2003.